Deveo/deveo-ui/README.md

 This project acts as a showcase for the Deveo UI components.

-To get started, you'll first need to run SASS compilation with
+To get started you'll just need to run

-    $ gulp sass

-or

-    $ gulp

-if you want to compile and watch the directory for changes.

-Then start up the server,

-    $ node app.js
+    $ npm start

-and finally access the app with your browser.
+and access the app with your browser.

     $ open http://lvh.me:8000